freedesktop/zeitgeist/test/test-engine-extension.rst

 is in fact a part of the core Zeitgeist API, but is implemented as an extension anyway.

-Per default you will see only the Blacklist extension
+Per default two extensions are loaded, the Blacklist and the DataSourceRegistry extension

     >>> from _zeitgeist.engine.main import ZeitgeistEngine
     >>> engine = ZeitgeistEngine()
     >>> len(engine.extensions)
-    1
+    2

 To create a new extension you have to subclass the Extension class and provide a list of accessible methods in PUBLIC_METHODS